Teachable Vs Udemy: Which Online Course Platform Wins? (2022)

 Let’s now look at the key differences between the two platforms.

 Having a custom domain is a key difference between the two platforms.
-In Udemy, you list and sell your courses through udemy.com only.
+In Udemy, you list and sell your courses through Udemy.com only.

 So, how does this impact your course offering?
 The simple answer is competition.

 On Udemy, your course is listed along with many others who offer similar courses, so the chances for potential students to take your course goes down.
+There are tens of thousands of online courses on Udemy, so this can make selling online courses difficult and highly competitive.

-Worse, you have no control over the listing and your course could rank low for certain keywords, thereby reducing the chances for a student to find your course and enroll in it.
+Worse, you have no control over the listing and your Udemy course could rank low for certain keywords, thereby reducing the chances for a student to find your course and enroll in it.

 Teachable, on the other hand, allows you to create and host your courses on a custom domain, so you’re the only one selling this course and hence, no competition.

 In all, Teachable is the winner as it gives you complete control on how you list and the price you set for it, without worrying about competing with other course creators on the same platform.
+The freedom and flexibility that comes with having your own course website can be very beneficial, especially as you start to build an audience and learn how to market your products.

 Course Presentation and Customization